Financial Aid Checklist

 Meet with your school counselor.

 Your school counselor has a lot of great resources for financial aid.
-Make an effort to set up a meeting and ask about local scholarships and grants that you’re eligible to receive.
+Make an effort to set up a meeting or send an email to ask about local scholarships and grants that you’re eligible to receive.

 Fill out additional scholarship applications.